Introduction to Packrafting

-I discovered packrafting in the summer of 2020 (Pandemic Summer) when my long-distance hiking plans fell through and I had to find an adventurous activity in Saskatchewan.
-Whenever I’ve met someone who visited SK as a tourist, it was for a northern canoe trip, but the weight and difficulty in transporting a traditional canoe or kayak has always made them prohibitive for me.
+I discovered packrafting in the summer of 2020 (Pandemic Summer) when my long-distance hiking plans collapsed and I was seeking adventure in Saskatchewan.
+The first thing that comes to mind with ‘adventure’ and ‘Saskatchewan’ is northern canoe trips, but the weight and difficulty in transporting a traditional canoe or kayak has always made them prohibitive for me.
 Only this summer did I learn about inflatable kayaks, and then the dream – the packraft!

 Kingsmere Lake + Bladebone Canoe Route + Bagwa Canoe Route (2020)